Blamechance/digital-cottage/content/Notes from the Study/Setting Up A Virtual Env For Development.md

 ## Step 1: Install choice virtual Environment or use native `venv`.
 My pick of choice is generally `venv`, but there's also `pipenv` and `virutalenv`. `Virtualenv` is apparently more flexible for complex dependency management, but I've yet to experience the limitations of `venv`.
-- It is included in the native Python library as of `Python 3.3`.
+- It's also been the standard since it's inclusion to the native Python library, as of `Python 3.3`.

 ## Step 2: Create root directory of the new project.
 - `venv` will create a folder for the virtual environment files.